Skip to main content

 3. Select Create.

 Once clicking on the Create button, the basic configuration on the management console is finished.
 You will see the final step of the guide, which presents you with a page showing the simple steps to deploy Datawiza Access Proxy (DAP) with your application.
-Note down the docker-compose file of your deployment.
-The file includes the image of the Datawiza Access Proxy (DAP) and a pair of PROVISIONING KEY and PROVISIONING SECRET, which are used by DAP to pull the latest configuration and policies from DCMC.
+Note down the commands for your deployment.
+The first command will download Docker and Datawiza Access Proxy image, and the second command will create a Docker Compose file and run Datawiza Access Proxy.
+You can refer to Install and Run Datawiza Access Proxy by command for more information.

 Summary